Quantum query complexity of symmetric oracle problems: Quantum learning from oracles

-A {\it symmetric oracle problem} is an oracle problem in which the hidden information is a group $G$ (so we are replacing $Y$ with $G$) and the map $\pi$ is a homomorphism (to $\Sym(\Omega)$ or $U(V)$).
-We often regard $V$ as a (left) $\C G$-module where $\C G$ is the group algebra of $G$ (spanned by an orthonormal basis sometimes written without kets as $\{g\ |\ g \in G\}$.
+A {\it symmetric oracle problem} is an oracle problem in which the hidden information is a group $G$ (so we are replacing $Y$ with $G$) and the map $\pi$ is a homomorphism $G\rightarrow \Sym(\Omega)$ in the classical case or $G\rightarrow U(V)$ in the quantum case.
+If $\pi: G\rightarrow U(V)$ is a homomorphism, then it is common practice to regard $V$ as a (left) $\C G$-module where $\C G$ is the group algebra of $G$ (spanned by an orthonormal basis sometimes written without kets as $\{g\ |\ g \in G\}$.
 In module notation we sometimes write $g\cdot v := \pi(g)(v)$ (for $g \in G, v \in V$) if the representation $\pi$ is understood from context.
 The quantum oracle arising from a symmetric classical problem is also symmetric. \\

 Of special interest to us is the case when the function $f$ to be learned is compatible with the group structure $G$.
-An instance of the {\it coset identification problem} is a symmetric oracle problem $(G, V, f)$ where the function $f: G \to X$ is constant on left cosets of a subgroup $H \leq G$ and distinct on distinct cosets.
+An instance of the {\it coset identification problem} is a symmetric oracle problem $(G, V, \pi, f)$ where the function $f: G \to X$ is constant on left cosets of a subgroup $H \leq G$ and distinct on distinct cosets.
 We also assume $f$ is onto.
 The typical example is when $X = \{gH\ |\ g \in G\}$ is the set of left cosets of $H$ and $f(g) = gH$.
-An equivalent formulation is to say that $X$ is a transitive $G$-set and the map $f: G \to X$ is a map of (left) $G$-sets (i.e., $f(gh) = gf(h)$ for all $g, h \in G$). \\
+An equivalent formulation is to say that $X$ is a transitive $G$-set and the map $f: G \to X$ is a map of (left) $G$-sets (i.e., $f(gh) = gf(h)$ for all $g, h \in G$).
+Then the subgroup $H$ can be recovered as the preimage of $f(e)$. \\

 For our analysis of the coset identification problem, we focus on average case success probability.
-The symmetry of the problem implies that worst case and average case success probabilites are equal.
-Indeed, provided an unknown oracle $\pi(a)$ we can select $g \in G$ uniformly at random and preprocess our input by applying $\pi(g)$.
+The symmetry of the problem implies that worst case and average case success probabilites are equal, as the following argument shows: provided an unknown oracle $\pi(a)$ we can select $g \in G$ uniformly at random and preprocess our input by applying $\pi(g)$.
 Then an optimal average-case algorithm will return the coset containing $ga$ with optimal average-case success probability.
 The coset which contains $a$ can then be retrieved by applying $g^{-1}$.
 Hence it suffices to consider the average case success probability of any algorithm for this task (with the unknown oracle $\pi(a)$ sampled uniformly from $G$).\\

 We examine bounded error and exact measures of query complexity.
 The {\it exact} (or {\it zero error}) {\it query complexity} of a learning problem is the minimum number of queries needed by an algorithm to compute $f(y)$ with zero probability of error.
 The {\it bounded error query complexity} is the minimum number of queries needed by an algorithm to compute $f(y)$ with probability $\geq 2/3$.
 The bounded error query complexity is often studied for a family of problems growing with a parameter $n$ and so changing the constant $2/3$ above to any number strictly greater than $1/2$ will only change the query complexity by a constant factor mostly ignored in asymptotic analysis. \\